Category Archives

 Like I said, the Celts aren’t going to The Finals this year.
 Ultimately, while injuries have catalyzed the development of Brown, Tatum and Terry Rozier (which bodes well for next June), Boston doesn’t have the horses to play for a title this June.
 But with Smart back and Brad Stevens pulling the strings, they’ll beat the Bucks — probably tonight.

-Palestra Tales, 40 Years in the Making
+Pilgrimage to The Palestra: Hoop Memories 40 Years in the Making

-College basketball and the NCAA Tournament are so popular today, so ubiquitous on television, it’s easy to forget their dual ascension is relatively recent.
-For all intents and purposes, UCLA and its 10 NCAA titles from 1962-75 effectively stunted the sport’s broader popularity (when certain teams/programs utterly dominate an underexposed sport, big cultural awareness only comes when some ridiculous win streak is snapped; think UConn, whose dominance has stunted women’ college basketball in the same way).
 Men’s college basketball should have taken off in the 1960s, but it didn’t because the only time anyone paid attention was when UCLA got beaten: first by Houston (1968’s famous Astrodome game), then by Notre Dame in 1973.
 These losses proved to be mere blips; the Bruins eventually won national titles both years.
-But someone finally did beat them when it counted (NC State, in the 1974 national semifinal).
+But someone finally did beat them when it counted — NC State, in the 1974 national semifinal.
 Then Wooden retired with one last title, in 1975.
 Suddenly the field was open and seeded.
-Take it from someone who was there: The idea that some team other than UCLA could win it all each year was novel and beguiling (!) — only then did the sport truly take off.
+Take it from someone who was there: The idea that some team other than UCLA could win it all each year was novel and beguiling (!).
+Only then did the sport truly take off.

 The Palestra (bottom right) sits directly beside historic Franklin Field, home of the Penn Relays and where Santa got booed in 1968.
 It also hosted the Philadelphia Eagles’ last NFL championship (1960).
 We visited Feb.
 3, 2018, one day before the Eagles did it again.

 Soon the national networks and their affiliates in Boston got wise and started televising big regional games every Saturday afternoon.
 Here is where I got to know The Palestra.
 Hoop-rich Philadelphia was home to The Big 5, a city series featuring local rivals Villanova, Penn, St. Joseph’s, Temple and LaSalle.
-Every Big 5 game was played at The Palestra and these were the games I watched with manic intensity each weekend.
-These were the memories dislodged to glorious effect earlier this month, when Clara, Sharon and Philly-born, erstwhile golf freak Mike Sweeney watched the Quakers beat Yale, 58-50.
+Every Big 5 game was played at The Palestra and these were the games I watched with manic intensity each weekend, starting in the mid-1970s.

-When the 10,000-seat Palestra opened in 1927, it was among the largest indoor sporting venues on Earth (the name is derived from the ancient Greek term palæstra, a rectangular space attached to a training facility, or gymnasium, where athletes would compete in public, before an audience).
-Today it’s a bandbox but still all I could have hoped for: seating stacked steeply with front rows right on the baselines/endlines; vaulted ceilings filled with banners; exposed brick everywhere — pretty much exactly as I remember it from the mid to late ‘70s.
+When the 10,000-seat Palestra opened in 1927, it was among the largest indoor sporting venues on Earth.
+The name is derived from the ancient Greek term palæstra, a rectangular space attached to a training facility, or gymnasium, where athletes would compete in public, before an audience.
+Today it’s a bandbox but still all I could have hoped for: seating stacked steeply with front rows right on the baselines/endlines; vaulted ceilings filled with banners; exposed brick everywhere.
+Pretty much exactly as I remember it from the mid to late ‘70s.

 But there was more to our Feb.
 3 visit.
 Quite a bit more.